JJGriffin/talk-assets/PowerFxFromNoviceToNinja/Lab3-AdvancedPowerFxDevelopmentInCanvasApps.md

 In this lab, you will do the following:

-- Extend the existing canvas app to include a new screen that allows for the creation of Account and Contact records in Dataverse.
+- Extend the existing canvas app to allow for the creation of Contact records in Dataverse, using the `Patch()` function.
 - Add a new field to the Contact table in Dataverse to support the filtering of external Contacts.
 - Implement a Power Fx formula to filter the existing Contact screen to only display Contacts that are external.
 - Use the Monitor to diagnose and resolve performance issues with the app.